klkblake/mm/PROTOCOL.md

     };

-This is sent by the server in response to fully receiving a message part (in the case of BigText, the whole message.
+This is sent by the server in response to fully receiving a message part (in the case of `BigText`, the whole message.
 For something like Photos, each photo is a separate part).

     struct TextMessageClient {
         u8 type = 2;